-Benton and Franklin counties
+Kittitas and Yakima counties

-Inland Empire Nurses Association
+B. Inland Empire Nurses Association

 Adams, Lincoln, Pend Oreille, Spokane, Stevens and Whitman counties

-King County Nurses Association
+C. King County Nurses Association

 Island, San Juan, Skagit, Snohomish and Whatcom counties